There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 Mexico and Canada Plan

-Part of the monthly international travel pricing, you can stay connected when you're traveling to Mexico and Canada for a one-time charge.
+As part of the monthly international travel pricing, this network operator keeps you connected when you're traveling to Mexico and Canada - for a one-time charge.
 This plan automatically expires after one month, but if your trip is longer or if you're undergoing multiple trips, you'll face a monthly recurring charge.
 However, you'll be prevented from using data outside of the U.S., Canada, Mexico, Puerto Rico, and the US Virgin Islands.
 You can choose either the $15 or the $25 package, either of which grants you an allotted amount of voice, data, and messages.

 Monthly International Travel Pricing in Over 140 Countries

 You'll be able to keep your plan going without paying extreme fees in more than 140 countries with a Monthly Pricing Plan.
-However, talk, text, and data that is used outside of these countries will face Pay as You Go Pricing.
-These prices are not too high, being $25 or $40, but the $40 pricing includes 100 minutes, 100 sent texts and unlimited received messages, and a 100MB monthly data allowance.
-The $25 package has you at least paying $1.79 per voice minute.
+However, talk, text, and data that is used outside of these countries will incur Pay as You Go Pricing.
+These prices are not too high, at $25 or $40, but the $40 pricing includes 100 minutes, 100 sent texts and unlimited received messages, and a 100MB monthly data allowance.
+The $25 package has you paying a minimum of $1.79 per voice minute.

-When it comes to roaming charges, especially with Pay as You Go Pricing, Verizon is a little high.
+When it comes to roaming charges, especially with Pay as You Go Pricing, this cellular provider is a little high.

 You can also text and talk on a cruise ship.
 You will be charged Pay as You Go rates.
-Voice Pricing is $2.99 per minute, and Text Messaging is either $0.50 per message sent and $0.05 per message received.
+Cruise ship voice pricing is $2.99 per minute, and text messaging is $0.50 per message sent and $0.05 per message received.

 MetroPCS International Roaming Charges

-Finally, we have MetroPCS and its international roaming charges and plans.
+Finally, we have the MetroPCS plans, though I'm going to focus on its international roaming charges and plans.
 Its International Roaming Service will allow you to use your MetroPCS device in certain international countries.
 With its World Calling feature, which is only $10 per month, which includes the following: